mrgamernavshorts/NAV-browse/README.md

 Update:v1.1 released!what's new?:

-the browser is updated to Chromium 130 and Node 22.7.0.
+the browser is updated to Chromium 130.

 lite version is also released!!!!